-The bottle should be placed in boiling water to warm up before you feed your baby.
+The bottle should be placed in boiling water or in a store-bought bottle warmer to warm up before you feed your baby.
 Do not place the bottle itself in the microwave--the microwave could cause the bottle to heat unevenly, which could burn your baby’s mouth.

 To warm a bottle:

 After formula is prepared, the bottles should be kept in the refrigerator no more than 24 hours.
-Any formula that is left over after a feeding should be disposed of, and never given to your baby.
+Any formula that is left over after a feeding and not consumed within one hour should be disposed of, and never given to your baby.